YOUR GUIDE TO EXCLUSIVELY PUMPING – EVERYTHING YOU NEED TO CONSIDER

 Exclusive Pumping When You Have Low Milk Supply

-Most moms want to provide all their baby’s food from the breast, but either have a low supply or cannot manage to pump frequently enough.
+Most moms want to provide all their baby’s food from the breast.
+However, some mothers either have a low milk supply or cannot manage to pump frequently enough.

 Any amount of breastmilk is valuable to your baby.